Software Dependencies 2.0: An Empirical Study of Reuse and Integration of Pre-Trained Models in Open-Source Projects: Detailed Methods and Results

 Similarly, models loaded from PyTorch Hub can reference specific commits or tags by specifying the appropriate version string:

 To identify version declarations, we statically analyze model-loading code and check whether these version parameters (\eg \texttt{revision} in Hugging Face, version tags in PyTorch Hub) are explicitly provided.
+In addition to source code, we also analyze configuration files (\eg YAML and JSON files) and project README files to identify explicit references to PTM versions.
 This allows us to measure how often projects declare exact PTM versions, and thus, how they approach reproducibility in their dependency practices.